harrislab-brown/BrownianMotionFaraday/README.md

 # BrownianMotionFaraday
-Files associated with Tabletop Brownian Motion on a Chaotic Fluid Interface
+Files associated with Tabletop Brownian Motion on a Chaotic Fluid Interface.
+Check out the Wiki for assembly and experimental setup instructions!